jessanros/raspberrypidashcam/README.md

 Videos are saved as raw h264 files, and can be easily converted to .mp4/.mkv.
 Videos older than a given time period will be automatically deleted.

 Recently added a minimalistic video player, but that is not the real intent of this project.
+The ideal way of retreave a video from the dashcam is to plug the SD card into the computer.

 I recommend this software use with Android Auto!
 I used https://github.com/f1xpl/openauto, and will be making a writeup about the installation!